Leanne Harte

 Leanne Harte is an Irish singer-songwriter.
-Harte rose to prominence after an appearance on Irish radio RTÉ 2 at age sixteen.
+Born in Dublin, Ireland, Harte rose to prominence after an appearance on Irish radio RTÉ 2 at the age of sixteen.
 She was nominated as the "Hope for 2008" artist at the 2008 Meteor Music Awards.

 Private life

 Harte volunteers some of her private time doing charity work.
-She is additionally currently exploring other multimedia projects.
+She is currently exploring other multimedia projects.

-In June 2010, Harte came out as gay.
+In June 2010, Harte came out as lesbian.